lucide-icons/lucide/docs/guide/basics/color.md

 ## Adjust the color using the `color` prop

-By passing props the color can adjusted by using the color prop on the element.
+The color can be adjusted by passing the color prop to the element.

 <Sandpack
   template="react"